whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-1-What-Is-The-Shell.md

 \[me@linuxbox me\]$ `kdkjflajfks` bash: kdkjflajfks: command not found

 Wonderful!
 Now press the up-arrow key.
 Watch how our previous command "kdkjflajfks" returns.
-Yes, we have _command history_.
+Yes, we have *command history*.
 Press the down-arrow and we get the blank line again.

 Recall the "kdkjflajfks" command using the up-arrow key if needed.
 Now, try the left and right-arrow keys.
 We can position the text cursor anywhere in the command line.
 This allows us to easily correct mistakes.

-## You're not operating as root, are you?
+## You're not Operating as Root, Are You?

-If the last character of your shell prompt is # rather than $, you are operating as the _superuser_.
+If the last character of your shell prompt is # rather than $, you are operating as the *superuser*.
 This means that you have administrative privileges.
 This can be dangerous, since you are able to delete or overwrite any file on the system.
 Unless you absolutely need administrative privileges, do not operate as the superuser.

 ## Using the Mouse